MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/device-code-flow.md

 This method takes as parameters:

-- The `scopes` to request an access token for
+- The `scopes` for which to request an access token
 - A callback that will receive the `DeviceCodeResult`

   ![image](https://user-images.githubusercontent.com/13203188/56024968-7af1b980-5d11-11e9-84c2-5be2ef306dc5.png)